ars6nlp/cross-lingual-llm-bias/README.md

 - **The "Underrepresented Tax":** Jais 30B provides answers that are on average ~50% shorter when queried in Kazakh compared to English, despite possessing the underlying knowledge.

 ## 📬 Contact & Research Interests
 I am actively seeking to expand this research into MENA-region NLP and culturally aligned foundation models.
-My primary academic aspiration is to join the research community at **MBZUAI** to contribute directly to the development of the **Jais** ecosystem and similar initiatives.
+My primary academic aspiration is to join the research community to contribute directly to the development of the **Jais** ecosystem and similar initiatives.

 If you are a professor, researcher, or engineer working on multilingual LLM alignment, I would be thrilled to connect.